gregconradismith/computational-biology-lab-at-william-and-mary-examples/README.md

 ## Contributors

-Contributions from current and former students are acknowledged in directories/folders that bear their names.
+Contributions from current and former students are acknowledged and can be found in the directories/folders that bear their names.

 ## License